universal-editor/tinymce/docs/en/README.md

 # Tinymce

-Is like the field textarea, but for the editing is used MCE Editor WYSIWYG (https://www.tinymce.com/).
+Is like the textarea, but for the editing is used MCE Editor WYSIWYG (https://www.tinymce.com/).

 ```json
 {